scottwatanuki/startupwebsite/README.md

 # startupwebsite
-This is a informational website with a focus on how various exponential technologies are playing a big role in developing the "next" big breakthrough.
+This project is an informational website that I developed as a side project with a focus on how various exponential technologies are playing a big role in developing the "next" big breakthrough.